Tony Reddin: Beginnings

 Reddin first played at inter-county level as a member of the Galway minor team, however, he enjoyed little success in this grade before joining the Galway junior team in 1940.
 He won a Connacht medal that year following a 6–5 to 1–4 defeat of Roscommon.
-On 25 August 1940 Reddin was between the posts as Galway faced Cork in the All-Ireland decider.
+On 25 August 1940, Reddin was between the posts as Galway faced Cork in the All-Ireland decider.
 A narrow 3–3 to 3–1 defeat was the result on that occasion.

-After progressing onto the Galway senior team, Reddin was second-choice goalkeeper to Seánie Duggan for much of the decade.
-In 1946, he played at full-forward for Galway in the Monaghan Cup against Tipperary in London and later that year was sub goalie when the westerners lost to Cork in the All-Ireland semi-final.
+After progressing onto the Galway senior team, Reddin was the second-choice goalkeeper to Seánie Duggan for much of the decade.
+In 1946, he played at full-forward for Galway in the Monaghan Cup against Tipperary in London and later that year was sub-goalie when the westerners lost to Cork in the All-Ireland semi-final.

 As Reddin approached his thirtieth birthday, a realisation that he would never supplant Duggan from the Galway 'keeper's position, together with some impressive club championship performances led to him joining the Tipperary senior team in 1948.